ricardodelarocha/Research/Free-Jailbreaks-in-LLMs/README.md

 # Free Jailbreaks in LLMs

 ## About this repository
-This repository gathers the appendices of **Exploring Jailbreaks in Large Language Models** paper.
+This repository gathers the appendices of **Exploring Jailbreaks in Large Language Models: An Experimental Analysis of Safety Barriers** paper.

 ## Contents
 - (under construction)